LukeLin1126/WDC1/Final/README.md

 The 500 https status code refers the server has encountered a situation it doest't know how to handle.
 Based on the code, these 500 codes most often have been produced by server side issues such as the connection to database is unreachable, or the query is not able to execute. in other words, these issues always related server side misconfigurations, code issues, unreliable/unreachable integration services (mysql database) or maybe the server has been hacked by attack.
 Therefore could not able to produce correct compture to retrieve data as user requested.

 ## Task2.4

+Discuss the role that middleware plays in the security of this web application and identify any issues with the way that the middleware in this web application is implemented.

+8/20

+**What we were looking for:**

+- You've discussed the role of middleware in the security of this web app specifically.
+- You've identified the issue with one of the routes that allows the middleware to be skipped for that route.

+---

 The middleware played the role for web security in nodejs ecosystem.
 The middleware could place in front of real production route which provide functionality.
 For example, we could use `helmet` middleware to prevent http header vulnerabilities and place `express-brute` to rate limit the authorization end point and `express-html-sanitizer` for prevent xss attack.